smford/simple-canary/README.md

 - configured each device to checkin to simple-canary
 - configure uptimerobot to monitor the devices specific status page

+## Configuring the Server
-1. Create a configuration file called `config.yaml` an example is available below:
+Create a configuration file called `config.yaml` an example is available below:
   ```
   checkintoken: mycheckintoken
   statustoken: mystatustoken